-Finally, before we go into more detail, SAS Help for these procedures can be found under SAS/GRAPH > SAS/GRAPH 9.2: Statistical Graphics Procedures Guide.
+Finally, before we go into more detail, SAS Help for these procedures can be found in SAS 9.2 under SAS/GRAPH > SAS/GRAPH 9.2: Statistical Graphics Procedures Guide, and in SAS 9.3 under Base SAS > ODS Graphics.
+Differences between the two can be found in the SAS 9.3 Help and Documentation under What's New in SAS 9.3 > Base SAS > ODS Graphics Procedures.